 Curriculum and Course Sequence

-All required courses in the Pre-Design Program must be taken in an exact sequence, as they are offered only once per academic year.
-Any student failing a required course will be removed from the pre-major program and be required to stop the course sequence.
+All required courses in the Design Foundations Program must be taken in an exact sequence, as they are offered only once per academic year and each course is a required prerequisite for the following courses.
+Any student failing a required course will be removed from the foundations program and be required to stop the course sequence.

 Arts and Sciences 1100.09: College Survey, 1 hour